Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

 The first topic: re-interpretation of open-loop stability in hovering.
-It is widely believed in the literature (see Subsection \ref{sec:level1}) that hovering of flapping insects (or hummingbirds) is inherently unstable in the open-loop sense.
-However, recently, the authors in \cite{taha2015need,taha2020vibrational} argued that open-loop stability can be shown in flapping insects.
-However, they did so only for the hawkmoth.
-One thing to note here, is that in many of the simulation results in \cite{taha2015need}, open-loop stability was achieved, but not for a hovering condition in the sense that $w=0$; open-loop stability was achieved for $w=\text{constant}$, which translates into linearly ascending/descending $z$.
-On the contrary, our natural hovering ES even for the hawkmoth case (see Figure \ref{fig:Hawkmooth_states}), stabilizes about $w=0$, which translates to a constant $z$ as naturally observed in hovering.
-The disparity between some of the results in \cite[Figure 8]{taha2015need} and our results (see Figure \ref{fig:Hawkmooth_states}) is due to the breaking (de-activation) of the sensation feedback; this leads to a system -- even if stabilized in the open-loop sense -- that is unable to stabilize about the required hovering condition.
+It is widely believed in the literature that hovering of flapping insects (or hummingbirds) is inherently unstable in the open-loop sense due to the pitching motion.
+However, recently, the authors in \cite{taha2015need} argued that open-loop stability can be shown in flapping insects while including the pitching motion for the hawkmoth.
+They also acknowledged \cite{taha2020vibrational} the plausibility of stability being achieved due to some feedback mechanisms similar to what was asserted in many other works in literature (see relevant discussion and citations in Subsection III.C).
+While we anticipate that natural hovering ES can potentially lead to stable hovering even when pitching motion is included, we focus our attention here on open-loop stability as presented in \cite{hassan2018combinedguidancejournal} since we borrowed our model from that work.
+It is important to note here that there are two kinds of stability that can be achieved in open-loop setting \cite{hassan2018combinedguidancejournal} (similar observations also hold even when pitching motion \cite{taha2015need} is included).
+First, open-loop stability for $w=\text{constant}$.
+This kind of stability does not lead to hovering balance since $w=\text{constant}$ translates into linearly ascending/descending $z$ as noted in multiple figures in \cite{hassan2018combinedguidancejournal,taha2015need}.
+Second, open-loop stability for $w=0$, which leads to hovering balance since $w=0$ translates into constant altitude, i.e., $z=constant$ as expected in stable hovering.
+As a result, it is quite challenging to achieve precise stable hovering in an open-loop sense because one has to find a trim condition characterizing a flapping amplitude that leads to exact stable hovering condition (i.e., $w=0$), which can be hard to find and requires advanced methods of numerical treatments/approaches as done in \cite{hassan2018combinedguidancejournal}.
+Any slight deviation from said trim condition, will lead to imprecise hovering in the altitude $z$.
+On the contrary, our natural hovering ES even for the hawkmoth case (see Figure \ref{fig:Hawkmooth_states}), stabilizes about $w=0$ even under disturbances, which always achieves a constant $z$ as naturally observed in hovering.
+The disparity between some of the results in \cite[Figures 3,4,5,6]{hassan2018combinedguidancejournal} and our results (see Figure \ref{fig:Hawkmooth_states}) is due to the breaking (de-activation) of the sensation feedback; this leads to a system -- even if stabilized in the open-loop sense -- that is challenging to maintain stability about the required hovering condition.
 This is the opposite of the natural hovering ES results.
 Although this should be obvious, we note that the open-loop approach requires the use of kinematic equation representing flapping; if we set $K=0$ (see Figure \ref{fig:ESC_customized_structure}) in the natural hovering ES, we get an open-loop system as the modulation signal is then the kinematic equation itself that represent flapping.
-To clarify further our re-interpretation of the open-loop stability results in \cite{taha2015need}, we conducted a simulation comparing between the open-loop case (i.e., $K=0$ in Figure \ref{fig:ESC_customized_structure}) with closed-loop ES feedback system (i.e., $K<0$).
-We used the objective function \( J = z^2 \), starting with a significant initial disturbance in the vertical velocity, \( w_0 = -1 \, \text{m/s} \).
+To clarify further our re-interpretation of the open-loop stability, we conducted a simulation comparing between the open-loop case from \cite{hassan2018combinedguidancejournal} by using exact $U_{trim}$ value (amplitude of flapping) computed numerically from optimized shooting method and our natural hovering ES with closed-loop ES feedback system (i.e., $K>0$).
+We used the objective function \( J = z^2 \) for the natural hovering ES (closed-loop).
 The simulation results (see Figure \ref{fig:open_loop_comparison}) shows that the trajectory of the ES closed-loop feedback system diverges away from its alignment with the open-loop trajectory, seeking stabilization that achieves hovering (oscillating about $w=0$ and constant $z$).
-However, the open-loop trajectory is unguided and stabilizes about different condition that is not hovering.
+However, the open-loop trajectory is struggling to maintain $z=constant$ even with very small numerical errors in the computation of hovering balance flapping amplitude.
+With lack of feedback, this slight divergence of $z$ cannot be corrected.